inspec/inspec-aws/docs/resources/aws_ecs_services.md

 ---
 # aws\_ecs\_services

-Use the `aws_ecs_services` InSpec audit resource to test properties of a plural Athena Work Groups.
+Use the `aws_ecs_services` InSpec audit resource to test properties of multiple AWS ECS Services.

-The AWS::ECS::Service resource creates an Amazon Elastic Container Service (Amazon ECS) service that runs and maintains the requested number of tasks and associated load balancers.
+The AWS ECS Service resource creates an Amazon Elastic Container Service (Amazon ECS) service that runs and maintains the requested number of tasks and associated load balancers.

 ## Syntax

 Ensure that a service exists.

-    describe aws_ecs_services(cluster: "cluster_name") do
+    describe aws_ecs_services(cluster: "CLUSTER_NAME") do
       it { should exist }
     end